 When studying a grebe and trying to decide if it is a Clark's or western bird, there are a number of clues that can help distinguish each species.

 - Face: Both species have a white face with a prominent black cap, but on Clark's grebes the red eye is surrounded by white while on western grebes the red eye is surrounded by black or dark gray.
 This can make it seem as though the western grebe has larger eyes, while the white plumage makes the eyes of Clark's grebes seem brighter and more colorful.
 In winter, however, the gray on western grebes can become much lighter, so careful observation is necessary.

 - Bill: The dagger-like bill is one of the best distinguishing characteristics of these similar birds.
 The Clark's grebe has a bright yellow or bold orange-yellow bill, while the western grebe's bill is much darker and has a strong olive-green or gray tinge.
 Because of its coloration, a western grebe's bill may appear narrower or slightly upturned, especially in dim light.

 - Neck: Both birds have a black stripe on the back of the neck connecting the dark cap to the dark body.
 Clark's grebes have a much thinner stripe, while it is thicker and more prominent on western grebes.
 This is most obvious if the birds are observed from behind, though it can also be seen from the extent of black, or lack thereof, that shows on the sides of the neck if the birds are seen in profile.

 - Plumage: While Clark's and western grebes are almost identical in plumage, Clark's grebes are lighter overall when seen in good light, and their flanks are particularly lighter and may show as light gray or whitish.
 Western grebes are darker overall and can appear dark gray or black, with much darker flanks.

-- Wings: Seen in flight, the wing patterns of grebes can be used for identification.
+- Wings: When seen in flight, the wing patterns of grebes can be used for identification.
 Clark's grebes have extensive white flight feathers that show white coloring over most of the wing length, while western grebes have less white and show darker feathers toward the wingtips.